search ]

 • Regularly test contact forms, newsletter signups, and eCommerce checkout flows

-• Ensure all scripts and integrations are working properly
+• Verify that all scripts, APIs, and integrations are working correctly

 8. SEO Health Checks